pingcap/docs-cn/glossary.md

 Leader/Follower/Learner each corresponds to a role in a Raft group of [peers](#regionpeerraft-group).
 The leader services all client requests and replicates data to the followers.
 If the group leader fails, one of the followers will be elected as the new leader.
 Learners are non-voting followers that only serves in the process of replica addition.

+## M

+### MPP

+Starting from v5.0, TiDB introduces Massively Parallel Processing (MPP) architecture through TiFlash nodes, which shares the execution workloads of large join queries among TiFlash nodes.
+When the MPP mode is enabled, TiDB, based on cost, determines whether to use the MPP framework to perform the calculation.
+In the MPP mode, the join keys are redistributed through the Exchange operation while being calculated, which distributes the calculation pressure to each TiFlash node and speeds up the calculation.
+For more information, see [Use TiFlash MPP Mode](/tiflash/use-tiflash-mpp-mode.md).

 ## O

 ### Old value